JCog/fp/USAGE.md

 After selecting a group, room, and entrance, selecting `warp` will immediately warp you to your selected destination.
 This works even if you are in battle.
 Do note though that there are certain states where attempting to warp would cause a crash, such as when a menu is open, so generally fp will disallow you from doing this with a warning message.

 #### 2.1.2 Bosses
 The **bosses** menu provides a list of every major, minor, and optional boss in the game.
-By selecting a boss, you will warp to the room that the boss is located in, and you story progress and any necessary flags will be set to allow you to fight the boss, regarless of your current state.
+By selecting a boss, you will warp to the room that the boss is located in, and your story progress and any necessary flags will be set to allow you to fight the boss, regardless of your current state.

 Also note that when warping directly to Bowser's second phase, because the game normally carries Bowser's HP over from the first phase, a menu to select his starting HP is provided.